Inline expansion: Benefits

+Limits

 Complete inline expansion is not always possible, due to recursion: recursively inline expanding the calls will not terminate.
 There are various solutions, such as expanding a bounded amount, or analyzing the call graph and breaking loops at certain nodes (i.e., not expanding some edge in a recursive loop).
 An identical problem occurs in macro expansion, as recursive expansion does not terminate, and is typically resolved by forbidding recursive macros (as in C and C++).

 Comparison with macros

 Traditionally, in languages such as C, inline expansion was accomplished at the source level using parameterized macros.
 Use of true inline functions, as are available in C99, provides several benefits over this approach: